sasharozenson/hcv-pwd-rotator/README.md

-# root-password-rotator
+# hcv-pwd-rotator

-This role is dedicated to painless root password rotation for our hosts in production
+This Ansible role is for painless root password rotation by using HashiCorp Vault